- This event has passed.

 Festival Pablo Casals

-One of the most respected chamber music festivals in France and, indeed, in Europe, the event organisers consistently attract soloists and larger groups of the highest quality to perform in the beautiful abbey of Saint-Michel de Cuxà and other churches in the Prades area.
-Now into its 65th year, the festival is a highlight of the summer calendar for any chamber music fans.
+As one of the most respected chamber music festivals in France and, indeed, in Europe, the event organisers consistently attract soloists and larger groups of the highest quality to perform in the beautiful abbey of Saint-Michel de Cuxà.

-Started in 1950 in Prades, Pablo Casal’s adopted town, the festival continues to present an inspiring series of concerts played by some of the greatest musicians of our day.
+Started in 1950 in Prades, Casals explained that the “festival was a necessary thing, like a debt that I had towards the town that adopted me”.
+Each and every year since, the festival has presented an inspiring series of concerts played by some of the greatest musicians of our day.
 Pablo Casals himself participated up to the age of 90!